VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/raytracedforest.md

             child = children(child)[1]
             data_child = data(child)
         # If we encounter a node, extract the next internode
-        elseif data_child isa TreeTypes.Node
+        elseif data_child isa TreeTypes.TreeNode
                 child = filter(x -> data(x) isa TreeTypes.Internode, children(child))[1]
                 data_child = data(child)
         else
-            error("Should be Internode, Node or Meristem")
+            error("Should be Internode, TreeNode or Meristem")
         end
     end
     # Compute the probability of bud break as function of distance and